-There are precious few landscapes in America as impressive as the Everglades, and none as definitively iconic to its home state.
+There are precious few landscapes in the United States as impressive as the Everglades, and none as definitively iconic to its home state.
 The Everglades is to Florida what the Rocky Mountains are to Colorado or the Finger Lakes are to New York.

 Though contained entirely in Florida, its vital ecological importance resonates far beyond the Sunshine State.
-And because of that, the Everglades belongs to all of America.
+And because of that, the Everglades belongs to all of us.

 Once spanning nearly 11 million acres, the Everglades has been whittled down through land conversion and drainage.
 What remains is a heavily altered landscape, one out of sync with Florida’s larger ecology.
 Changes to the Everglades affect far more than the 8 million people and countless species of animals that call the system home; they pulse outward and downstream, jeopardizing nature’s fragile balance everywhere along the course.

 In addition to the consequences of years of ditching and diking, the Everglades faces ever-increasing threats from the impacts of climate change, including sea-level rise, reduced precipitation and higher temperatures.